-On August 8, 2022, Hong Kong Chief Executive John Lee Ka-chiu announced that the government will introduce a new two-colour health code for local Covid-19 patients and international arrivals under medical surveillance.
-The new code was implemented on August 9, combined with the LeaveHomeSafe app to regulate the activities of these groups of people so that they do not enter “high-risk places” in the city where they could transmit the virus.
+As part of its measures to combat Covid-19, the Hong Kong government introduced a two-colour health code for patients who contract the virus.
+The code is combined with the LeaveHomeSafe app to regulate the activities of Covid patients so that they do not enter “high-risk places” in the city where they could transmit the virus.

 How does the Hong Kong health code work?

-The health code will be combined with the vaccine pass system on the LeaveHomeSafe app (version 3.4.0 or above).
-This is separate from the existing red-and-blue code used to check whether a user has received their Covid-19 vaccinations as stipulated by the government.
-Users will get the following codes based on their travel and health status:
+The health code is combined with the vaccine pass system on the LeaveHomeSafe app (version 3.4.0 or above), but is separate from the red-and-blue code used to check whether a user has received their Covid-19 vaccinations as stipulated by the government.
+Users will get the following codes based on their health status:

-People who have received at least two doses of a Covid-19 vaccine can complete their isolation when they get negative rapid antigen test (RAT) results on both Days 6 and Day 7 (or two consecutive days thereafter) after they declared their positive results on the government website.
-Those who have not been vaccinated or have only received one dose of a vaccine against the virus must isolate for 14 days.
+Anyone who contracts the virus can complete their isolation when they get negative rapid antigen test (RAT) results on Day 4 and Day 5 (or two consecutive days thereafter) after they declare their positive results on this government website.
+The applies to anyone in Hong Kong, irrespective of whether they have been vaccinated or not.

 Which premises are covered by the Hong Kong health code?